 Many times this will cause an awkward and painful gait.
 Some children are born with a rigid flat foot.
 Flat feet may contribute to problems in your ankles and knees and may cause or exacerbate backpain.

 Most often the symptomatic “excessively pronated “or flat foot is treated with custom molded biomechanical orthotic devices.
 Prefabricated devices are also commonly utilized.
-At Family Foot and Ankle Center of Maine we find that it is necessary at times to fabricate a custom made foot/ankle brace to control the very symptomatic severe flatfoot.
+At Penobscot Family Foot and Ankle Center of Maine we find that it is necessary at times to fabricate a custom made foot/ankle brace to control the very symptomatic severe flatfoot.
 Sometimes surgical intervention becomes necessary.

 Fractures may occur from direct trauma or from chronic repetitive stress.
 A stress fracture is a small crack in a bone.
 Quite often these develop from repetitive overuse from high-impact sports like running or basketball.
 In a non-athlete they are more common in people with softer bones such as those with osteoporosis.
 The mechanics of the foot may predispose someone to a metatarsal fracture.